piers-sinclair/piers-sinclair/README.md

 ### Hi there 👋

-* 🔭 I'm a Software Engineer specializing in .NET, Azure and Web Development.
+* 🔭 I'm a Lead Software Engineer specializing in .NET, Azure and Web Development.
 * 🌱 I’m currently learning IT Management, Mandarin Chinese and all the latest Microsoft tech!
 * 💬 Ask me about Managing IT teams, Scrum, .NET, SQL, Azure, DevOps
 * 📫 How to reach me: @piers-sinclair